 On August 13, Drummond began bombarding the fort.
 The assaults weren’t tremendously effective.
 Many of them, one officer noted, “seemed to ram the earth harder” than the fort’s defenses.
 Undeterred, Drummond prepared for an early morning assault on August 15.
 He still hoped to take the Americans inside the fort by surprise.

 His plan didn’t work—not even close!
 Gaines already knew that Drummond was coming.
 Deserters had told him.

-Drummond was trying for a three-pronged attack, timed to coincide with a diversionary effort from his Indian allies.
-Unfortunately for him, the Indian attack never materialized.
+Drummond was trying for a three-pronged attack, timed to coincide with a diversionary effort from his American Indian allies.
+Unfortunately for him, that diversionary attack never materialized.
 And Americans were ready and waiting for his “surprise” attack.

 Perhaps the British had lost before they’d even begun?

 One wave of the British attack began on a fortified hill known as Snake Hill.
 British soldiers had been ordered to remove their flints so they could better maintain the element of surprise.
 Presumably, that could have worked if Americans really had been surprised.
 Instead, Americans were ready to meet the British, and the red coats had no way to respond when Americans began firing on them.
 The British soldiers ran into further problems when they discovered that their ladders were not tall enough to scale the fort’s walls.
 Unsurprisingly, retreat soon became their only option.

 In the meantime, another prong of the British attack was going better, but a chance explosion changed all that.
 A powder magazine unexpectedly exploded, completely consuming many British soldiers, even as it left Americans relatively untouched.

 Gaines later said that the “[e]xplosion was tremendous—it was decisive.”
 Another American officer described the “horrid sight” that followed.
 “Some three hundred men lay roasted, mangled, burned, wounded, black, hideous to view,” he wrote in his journal.